Working after Retirement

 - A release of both the employer and PSERS from any liability for benefits related to the postretirement employment.

 The rules which permit you to return to service for one of the state’s community colleges, Penn State University, or state-owned universities differ in that benefits are not suspended if you become a member of SERS (State Employees’ Retirement System), TIAA-CREF, or another approved retirement plan.
-Note that a 403 (b) plan is a supplemental plan and therefore not a valid option.

 If you decide to work for a college, you should first contact the college or its retirement plan to inquire about the minimum eligibility requirements for joining the plan.
 Your employment must qualify you to elect and participate in the colleges offered retirement plan within your first year of employment.
 If this does not happen, your retirement benefits will be stopped and you will become an active contributing member of PSERS.

 If you are a multiple service retiree, you will automatically be enrolled in SERS and your PSERS benefit will be stopped.